2026 FIFA World Cup Qualified Nations Tracker

 Image Credit: Fauzan Saari

 The 2026 FIFA World Cup is less than eight months away, meaning that the tournament’s qualifiers are nearing their end.
-As of November 17, 2025, 32 nations have qualified for the final tournament, which will take place throughout Canada, Mexico and the United States in June and July 2026.
+As of April 1, 2026, all 48 nations have qualified for the final tournament, which will take place throughout Canada, Mexico and the United States in June and July 2026.
 Unlike previous editions, the 2026 tournament will include a record 48 participating nations, an increase from the 32 nations that participated in each World Cup edition from 1998 in France to 2022 in Qatar.

 The Go-Ahead Goal will be actively producing 2026 FIFA World Cup content: from data analytics to insightful analysis; from match performances and records to intriguing trends and patterns.